 You’ve put in the time and effort on the front line of sales.
 You have developed your sales skills and have built a track record of success, but you’re looking for more, and all the indicators point towards sales management.
 Before you walk in and ask for that well-deserved promotion, here’s what you need to know about a sales manager’s responsibilities.

 1. Coaching and developing their team.
 This is the most important responsibility of any successful sales manager, because it’s through your team that you meet your goals.
 It includes things like weekly sales meetings, shadowing, pre-call planning, product offering direction, win/loss analysis, and training.
+Of course there are fun coaching activities like setting up games to make sales prospecting fun, too.
 All sales reps, even experienced salespeople, need coaching to be the high performers you know they can be.

 2. Set sales team KPIs.
-If your company is establishing a new sales management position, KPIs may not exist, or may be too loose.
+If your company is establishing a new sales management position, Key Performance Indicators (KPI’s) may not exist, or may be too loose.
 Your role will be to establish them.
-If they are in place, are they the right KPIs to achieve the company’s overall goals?
+If they are in place, are they the critical sales metrics to monitor to achieve the company’s overall goals?

 3. Meet company KPIs, such as revenue and margin goals.
 They may be even more specifically defined as product areas, regions, new business development, or more.
 These goals align directly with your company goals.

 4. Build and maintain client relationships.
 You will accompany sales reps to sales meetings as part of your coaching responsibility, or when having a manager along will add value to the meeting.
 Sales managers are the escalation point if there are problems.
 They are the brand ambassador to new prospects.
 Depending on the size of your company and sales team, you may be responsible for selling to your own clients too.